Student Loan Forgiveness: What You Need to Know

 This relief for Pell borrowers is an important piece of racial equity in terms of cancellation.
 The civil rights counsel for the Student Borrower Protection Center are more likely to come from low-wealth households, have student debt, as well as borrow in higher quantities.

-The Department of Education explain, it already had income information for 8 million borrowers, because of financial aid forms as well as previously submitted income-driven repayment plan applications.
+The Department of Education explained, it already had income information for 8 million borrowers, because of financial aid forms as well as previously submitted income-driven repayment plan applications.

-These borrowers automatically receive the debt relief if they meet the income requirement.
-Along with this, the department has also said that will email borrowers who will be considered for debt relief but don’t need.
+These borrowers automatically receive debt relief if they meet the income requirement.
+Along with this, the department has also said that it will email borrowers who will be considered for debt relief but don’t need it.

 The White House is expected to face lawsuits over the plan.
 The Congress has never given the president the explicit authority to cancel.
 We don’t know, how that whether it can affect the timetable for student loan forgiveness.

-The Department of Education has also proposed a repayment plan that cap the monthly payments at no more than 5% down from 10% now.
-Borrowers of the student loan news need to apply for the repayment plan that could take a year or more.
+The Department of Education has also proposed a repayment plan that caps the monthly payments at no more than 5% down from 10% now.
+Borrowers of the student loan news need to apply for a repayment plan that could take a year or more.

-According to a government press release, under the proposal, a single borrower is $38,000 a year can pay $31 a month.
-Moreover, the amount is also considered non-discretionary will be increased.
+According to a government press release, under the proposal, a single borrower is $38,000 a year and can pay $31 a month.
+Moreover, the amount is also considered non-discretionary and will be increased.

 Can the student loan payment freeze be extended?